How To Create A To Do List In WordPress

 Date Format

-In this section you can specify how to display dates in your to-do list (e.g. month/day/year, day/month/year, etc.)
+This section lets you specify how to display dates in your todo lists (e.g. month/day/year, day/month/year, etc.)

 WordPress Codex – Formatting Date And Time